 - Provide proof of address and identity is needed for verification of your ID and financial situation.

-The above project has partnered with state agencies like Georgia Power, and several local natural-gas and public utility suppliers in the region.
-In addition, the church runs a homeless shelter.
-There are a number of provisional and permanent housing options throughout Atlanta.
+The above project has partnered with state agencies like Georgia Power and several local natural-gas and public utility suppliers in the region.
+Besides, the church runs a homeless shelter.
+There are several provisional and permanent housing options throughout Atlanta.

 The Salvation Army Metro Atlanta